Gray Media to Pay $171 Million for 10 Allen Media Group TV Stations

 The transaction would bring Gray into three new markets: Columbus-Tupelo, Miss.; Terre Haute, Ind.; and West Lafayette, Ind.

-The deal indicates growing confidence among broadcasters that the Federal Communications Commission will lift current broadcast station ownership caps.
+The deal indicates growing confidence among broadcasters that the Federal Communications Commission will lift current broadcast-station ownership caps.

-The deal includes the following local television stations:
+The deal includes the following stations:

 - DMA 75: WAAY, Huntsville, Ala.
 (ABC)